Structural Insulated Panels Market Analysis by Mordor Intelligence

 Key Report Takeaways

-- By application, building walls commanded 58.96% of the structural insulated panels market size in 2024 and will advance at a 6.67% CAGR between 2025-2030.
+- By application, building-wall systems accounted for 59.02% of the structural insulated panels market size in 2025 and are expanding at a 6.75% CAGR to 2031.

 Global Structural Insulated Panels Market Trends and Insights

-Driver Impact Analysis
+Drivers Impact Analysis

-| Driver | (~) % Impact on CAGR | Geographic Relevance | Impact Timeline |
+| Driver | (~) % Impact on CAGR Forecast | Geographic Relevance | Impact Timeline |

 |---|---|---|---|

-| Expansion of global cold-chain infrastructure | +1.2% | APAC; MEA | Long term (≥ 4 years) |
+| Expansion of Global Cold-Chain Infrastructure | +0.9% | APAC core, spill-over to MEA and South America | Long term (≥ 4 years) |

 | Source: Mordor Intelligence | |||

-Energy-Efficiency Regulations Accelerating Adoption
+Energy Efficiency Regulations Accelerating Adoption

 Expansion of Global Cold-Chain Infrastructure

-Rising Affordable-Housing & Residential Remodeling
+Rising Affordable-Housing and Residential Remodeling

 Growing Preference for Rapid, Off-Site Construction

-Restraint Impact Analysis
+Restraints Impact Analysis

 | Restraint | (~) % Impact on CAGR Forecast | Geographic Relevance | Impact Timeline |